udacity/create-your-own-adventure/english/destiny/destiny.md

 If you have only just begun to pursue your destiny, it's best not to do so on an [empty stomach](../breakfast/breakfast.md).

+On second thought, it might be safer to just lie low.
+The world is a dangerous place and to so strike out into it might be dangerous.
+[You decide obscurity is for you](../cowardice/cowardice.md).